derekantrican/MountainProject/MountainProjectDBBuilder/README.md

 - https://github.com/berto/mountain-project (Unofficial MountainProject API written in JavaScript)
 - https://github.com/mastahyeti/mountain_project (Unofficial MountainProject API written in Ruby)
 - ~~https://github.com/dcohen21/8a.nu-Scraper (8a.nu scraper written in Python)~~ (Taken down by DMCA, but data is still accessible [here](https://www.kaggle.com/dcohen21/8anu-climbing-logbook))
+- https://openbeta.io/api **This is the best available API for climbing route data and is frequently updated and maintained!**

 Most of these haven't been updated in a while.
 And I figured I'd learn something by creating my own.
 I'm familiar with C# so I decided to use that and [AngleSharp](https://anglesharp.github.io/) to do my own scraping.